LambdaSchool/ios-debugging/JournalCoreData/Resources/BUGS.md

 - [x] Crash related to entryController.fetchSingleEntryFromPersistentStore
     - 'i' left out of 'identifier' in fetchRequest predicate
 - [x] Updating from entryReps weren't saving to CoreData ('save' not called)
+- [x] mood sections not sorting correctly
+    - moods were not conforming to CaseIterable (may not be necessary) and were not selected as a SortDescriptor in the initialization of the FetchedResultsController